mat-docs/RTA.Site/docs/devguide/tutorials/quick-start/index.md

 grpcui -plaintext localhost:8082
 ```

-If successful, this will open a web page where you can browse and interact with the GRPC services &mdash; which will be useful later.
+If successful, this will open a web page where you can browse and interact with the gRPC services &mdash; which will be useful later.

 ??? notes "Troubleshooting"